unlimited-power03/room_reservation_system/README.md

 Application for reserving room.
 Owner can add and edit rooms.
 User can make reservations.
 Both user and owner can manage reservations and personal data.

 # Functions
-- owner and user regitration and login (self-made hashing for password),
+- owner and user regitration and login (self-made hashing for password with the use of SHA-256),
 - adding and editing rooms,
 - adding and managing reservations,
 - managing personal data,
-- deleting account.
+- deleting account,
+- filtering data.

 # Used technologies
 - C++ / Qt